quil/quil/README.md

       - rect
       - triangle

-If you know the start of Processing API method name such as `bezier`, you can use `(doc-meths "bezier")` to list all Processing API methods starting with `bezier` alongside their Quil equivalents:
+If you know the start of Processing API method name such as `bezier`, you can use `(show-meths "bezier")` to list all Processing API methods starting with `bezier` alongside their Quil equivalents:

-    user=> (doc-meths "bezier")
+    user=> (show-meths "bezier")
     bezierPoint()    -  bezier-point
     bezierDetail()   -  bezier-detail
     bezier()         -  bezier